worstkiller/jetpack_compose_animation/README.md

 ## License

-This project is licensed under the [ GNU General Public License (GPL)] License.
+This project is licensed under the [ MIT ] License.